EDDIE VAN HALEN PASSED AWAY YESTERDAY, OCTOBER 6, 2020.

 There are many people who’ve passed away whose music means a lot more to me than Van Halen’s does, and yet I felt the need to write a little something.
 I think it’s because there’s conflict between what we think Van Halen is/were, which puts us off, and the pure joy (and awe) that comes from the best of their music when you play it and surrender to it.
 Going back to those first albums is revelatory.
 And they make you feel good, too.
 They are celebratory.

 But if you need an outsider musician’s validation before giving yourself permission to cue up a Van Halen record, check Julian Cope’s review.
 He knew.
-His review might even get you to read David Lee Roth’s Crazy From The Heat (it persuaded me and was entirely worth it).
+His review might even get you to read David Lee Roth’s Crazy From The Heat (persuaded me, totally worth it).

 Right then.
-Better get on with that review that’s stalled, unfinished.
+Better get on with that Fair Warning review that’s stalled and been left unfinished.
 So long, Eddie.